AtlasOfLivingAustralia/misc/svn2git-migration/README.md

 ...
 (no author) = no author <no.author@author.no>
 ```
-this `~/src/ala-dashboard_users-svn2git.out` mapping file is used in the `git svn clone ...` step; see the step `3.` bellow.
+the `authors-file.out` mapping file is used in the `git svn clone ...` step; see the step `3.` bellow.
 NOTE: _It is a good idea (in fact required if your svn repo contains commits from '(no author)' to set a mapping for '(no author)' as shown in the example above)._

 ###migrate
 1. in the web browser go to your github page and create a new repository, in this case: `ala-hub` `git@github.com:AtlasOfLivingAustralia/ala-hub.git`